-Requests for accommodations should be made in writing to: Kenneth Pyles, ADA/Section 504 Coordinator International College of Broadcasting 6 S. Smithville Road Dayton, OH 45431 937-258-8251
+Requests for accommodations should be made in writing to: Kenneth Pyles, ADA/Section 504 Coordinator ICB 6 S Smithville Road Dayton, Ohio 45431

 GRIEVANCE PROCEDURE/SECTION 504

 The College has adopted the following Grievance Procedure for addressing complaints of discrimination under Section 504 of the Rehabilitation Act of 1973.
 A person is not required to use this procedure and may instead file a complaint directly with the U.S. Department of Education's Office for Civil Rights, 600 Superior Avenue, East, Suite 750, Cleveland, OH 44114-2611: